jcooper-korg/AlarmPanel/README.md

 ## News

-This card was last tested working with Home Assistant 2024.9.0.
+This card was last tested working with Home Assistant 2025.10.1.
 HA occasionally makes breaking changes, and I don't constantly update my system so I may not notice if it becomes broken.

+Previous versions of this card were named alarm_control_panel-card.js, but the card was renamed to AlarmPanel.js to match the repo name, for HACS compatibility.
+If you are updating, revisit the installation instructions below.

 Previous versions of this card included a custom version of the HA manual_alarm_panel component.
 This is no longer supported.
 If you had installed a previous version of this card, you should remove it from `/config/custom_components/manual`.
 Optional backstory: I had modified that component to publish a state_duration attribute for use with my countdown timer.
 But the HA team [rejected my pull request](https://github.com/home-assistant/core/pull/41872), so I have since removed it, and now require the durations to be specified in the card config, as detailed below.